aspnetzero/documents/doc/Security-Report-Core.md

-QL Injection refersASP.NET ZERO Penetration Test Report
+# ASP.NET ZERO Penetration Test Report

 Asp.Net Zero (v5) has been scanned for vulnerabilities with the latest version of [OWASP ZAP (v2.7.0)](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project).
 The OWASP Zed Attack Proxy (ZAP) is one of the world's most popular security tools and is actively maintained by hundreds of international volunteers.